smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 # Retrieving Vehicle Data
-Use the `GetVehicleData` RPC request to get vehicle data.
+You can use the `GetVehicleData` RPC request to get vehicle data.
 The HMI level must be `FULL`, `LIMITED`, or `BACKGROUND` in order to get data.

 Each vehicle manufacturer decides which data it will expose and to whom they will expose it.
-Please check the response from core to find out which data you will have access to in your head unit.
-Additionally, be aware the the driver / user may have the ability to disable vehicle data through the settings menu of their head unit.
+Please check the response from Core to find out which data you will have permission to access.
+Additionally, be aware the the user may have the ability to disable vehicle data access through the settings menu of their head unit.

 !!! note
 You may only ask for vehicle data that is available to your `appName` & `appId` combination.
 These will be specified by each OEM separately.
 See [Understanding Permissions](Getting Started/Understanding Permissions) for more details.